Bienreti/os212/tips.md

 #### 8. Backup your virtual box image before doing some high risk assignment

 Later in the course, some part of the assignment will take about 15-30 minutes.
-If you fail that one, you must inevitably repeat the whole assignment if you don't do the backup which can take hours to complete.
+If you fail that one, you must inevitably repeat the whole assignment which can take hours to complete if you don't do the backup .

+#### 9. Seriously prepare and don't be late for the weekly quiz (If there is no mid or final term test)

+I think it has the largest portion of your weekly grade (based on my experience) so please take this advice.

+#### 10. You probably shouldn't attend class if you are not really participating

+Doing #1, #3, #4, and #5 is probably enough to pass the week.
+You can still get the paraphrase by asking on discord or friend or TA.